Constructing the relative Fukaya category: Introduction

 \subsection{Outline}

 Section \ref{sec:bc} defines the relevant notion of `curved filtered quasi-equivalence' of curved filtered $A_\infty$ categories, gives the construction of the uncurved $A_\infty$ category $\EuA^\bc$ of c-unital bounding cochains on a curved filtered $A_\infty$ category $\EuA$, and proves that if $\EuA$ and $\EuB$ are curved filtered quasi-equivalent then $\EuA^\bc$ and $\EuB^\bc$ are quasi-equivalent.
-Section \ref{sec:targ} introduces the notions of relative K\"ahler form, system of divisors $V$, and the class of almost-complex structures we will work with (namely, those $J$ which preserve a chosen system of divisors, and are sufficiently close to the integrable complex structure).
+Section \ref{sec:targ} introduces the class of almost-complex structures we will work with (namely, those $J$ which preserve a chosen system of divisors, and are sufficiently close to $J_0$).
 Section \ref{sec:spheres} establishes basic results about the moduli spaces of stable $J$-holomorphic spheres, which will allow us to rule out their bubbling off a moduli space of pseudoholomorphic discs by the argument sketched in Section \ref{subsec:whyZ} above.
 Section \ref{sec:discs} introduces the relevant moduli spaces of pseudoholomorphic discs.
-Section \ref{sec:def} gives the definition of the relative Fukaya category, and proves Proposition \ref{prop:5.1}.
-Section \ref{sec:indep} proves independence of the definition on the auxiliary choices made in its construction, up to curved filtered quasi-equivalence, as well as the `independence of $\Nef$' result described in equation \eqref{eq:N0N1}.
+Section \ref{sec:def} gives the definition of the symplectic relative Fukaya category, and proves Proposition \ref{prop:5.1}.
+Section \ref{sec:indep} proves Proposition \ref{prop:indepV0V1} (independence of the symplectic relative Fukaya category of the auxiliary choices made in its construction, and system of divisors).
+Section \ref{sec:dep2} proves Proposition \ref{prop:indep_def} (independence of deformation of auxiliary symplectic data).
+Section \ref{sec:a_geom} gives the definition of the algebro-geometric relative Fukaya category, and proves its basic properties.

-\textbf{Acknowledgments:} N.S. is supported by a Royal Society University Research Fellowship, ERC Starting Grant 850713 -- HMS, and the Simons Collaboration on Homological Mirror Symmetry.
-T.P. is partially supported by NSF CAREER grant 1455265.
+\textbf{Acknowledgments:} T.P. is partially supported by NSF CAREER grant 1455265.
+N.S. is supported by a Royal Society University Research Fellowship, ERC Starting Grant 850713 -- HMS, the Simons Collaboration on Homological Mirror Symmetry, the Leverhulme Prize, and a Simons Investigator award.
 N.S. is grateful to Paul Seidel for very helpful conversations, including suggesting the crucial notion of a system of divisors.
+We thank the referee for a close reading, and for encouraging us to formulate our construction in purely symplectic terms.